AFAcoding/Hierarchical-Regime-Aware-Stacked-Ensemble-for-Intra-day-VIX-Dynamics/README.md

 # Azure Function Code

-The following section contains the **full open-source implementation of the ETL pipeline**.
+The following section contains the preview **full open-source implementation of the ETL pipeline**.

 ```python
 import logging